-By the end of 2021, the District had invested in a broad range of capital assets, including school buildings, athletic facilities, and other equipment for various instructional programs (see Table 3).
+By the end of 2023, the District had invested in a broad range of capital assets, including school buildings, athletic facilities, and other equipment for various instructional programs (see Table 3).

-The changes presented in the table above reflect the ongoing activity at district sites during fiscal year 2021.
-The District also completed a major review of its capital asset records to purge old assets and those below their current capitalization policy.
+The changes presented in the table above reflect the ongoing activity at district sites during fiscal year 2023, including the capital spending in the General Fund.

-The District defines capital assets as those with an initial, individual cost of \$2,500 or more, which benefit more than one fiscal year.
+The District defines capital assets as those with an initial, individual cost of \$5,000 or more, which benefit more than one fiscal year.